-Pearlmutter et al. (1999) conducted another three experiments using self-paced readings and eye-tracking, where they found comparable results to previous attraction findings.
+Pearlmutter et al. (1999) conducted another three experiments using self-paced readings ac'nd eye-tracking, where they found comparable results to previous attraction findings.
 They have manipulated the number of the attractor (plural x singular) and the verb (plural x singular) in their items.
 They kept the number of the head constant: it was always singular.
 The conditions they used later became the mainstream conditions in agreement attraction experiments.
 One set of conditions can be found in (4).

 - (4) a.
+Plural Attractor & Ungrammatical (Plural Verb)

-PLURAL ATTRACTOR & UNGRAMMATICAL (PLURAL VERB) The key to the cabinets were rusty from many years of disuse. - b.
+The key to the cabinets were rusty from many years of disuse. - b.
 Plural Attractor & Grammatical (Singular Verb) The key to the cabinets was rusty from many years of disuse. - c.
+Singular Attractor & Ungrammatical (Plural Verb)

-SINGULAR ATTRACTOR & UNGRAMMATICAL (PLURAL VERB) The key to the cabinet were rusty from many years of disuse. - d.
-SINGULAR ATTRACTOR & GRAMMATICAL (SINGULAR VERB) The key to the cabinets was rusty from many years of disuse.
+The key to the cabinet were rusty from many years of disuse. - d.
+Singular Attractor & Grammatical (Singular Verb)

+The key to the cabinets was rusty from many years of disuse.

 Their results in self-paced reading experiment showed a main effect of attractor number on readings times of the regions immediately following the verb, that is rusty.
-Their results showed that the plural marking on the attractor increased the readings times in grammatical sentences and reduced the reading times in ungrammatical sentences.
+Their results showed that the plural marking on the attractor increased the readings times in grammatical sentences amd reduced the reading times in ungrammatical sentences.
 The presence of a plural attractor made participants process the ungrammatical (plural verb) sentences faster and slowed the processing in grammatical (singular verb) sentences.
 They have verified their findings with eye-tracking experiments, which showed the main effect of attractor number on regressive saccades, first-pass residual reading times, and total reading times.
 Interestingly, in all their experiments, the presence of a plural attractor increased the reading time in grammatical sentences but reduced RTs in ungrammatical sentences.